 The Origin of The Bible

-The word Bible comes from the Greek word, Biblia which means "Books".
-The complete Bible/Books numbers 66 (39/27)
+The word Bible comes from the Greek word, Biblia which means "Books."
+The complete Bible contains 66 books (39 Old Testament / 27 New Testament).

-To study Bible origin we must begin with the O.T. or a better word is Old Covenant.
+To study Bible origin we must begin with the Old Testament or a better word is Old Covenant.
 This term is very useful because it helps us understand what the Bible is: The details of two covenants or agreements between God and man.

 The old one and the new one, which replaces the old (like a lease where certain changes are made when renewing)